Download posters for how to be SharkSmart.

 Always swim in clear water where you can see what is around you, and leave the water if conditions change.

-Don’t swim near fishers, as fishing activities can also attract sharks.
+Don’t swim near people fishing, as fishing activities can also attract sharks.